The University School

 Ms. Mary A. Hoglund is thrilled to join the University School as a science teacher.
 She has been a state-certified mathematics and science teacher for thirty years with experience in middle and high school classrooms in northern California and Pennsylvania.
 Her background includes private, charter and public school settings in urban, suburban and rural districts.
 In addition, she has coached and tutored college students and adults in corporate and educational settings.
 Her engineering career has encompassed electronics, medical devices, web-based services and more.
 With a focus on helping students to achieve short- and long-term college and career goals, Mary encourages a positive and real-world approach to challenging STEM courses.
 She spends her free time gardening, reading, enjoying the Pittsburgh music and theater scene and traveling with her family, half of whom will be starting college this fall!
 You can reach Ms. Hoghlund at mhoglund@universityschoolpgh.org.

-Mrs. Bakaj teaches science at The University School.
-She graduated from Robert Morris University with her B.S. in Biology in December 2020, her Secondary Biology teaching certification in the Spring of 2023, and will complete her M.S. in Instructional Leadership this Spring.
-Mrs. Bakaj decided that she wanted to become a teacher when she worked in the summer camp program at the Carnegie Science Center in 2020.
+Mrs. Nickel teaches science at The University School.
+She graduated from Robert Morris University with her B.S. in Biology in December 2020, her Secondary Biology teaching certification in the Spring of 2023, and completed her M.S. in Instructional Leadership in 2024.
+Mrs. Nickel decided that she wanted to become a teacher when she worked in the summer camp program at the Carnegie Science Center in 2020.
 She has experience working with students from ages 3 to 18, working at the Science Center, as a paraprofessional at Mars High School, then as a preschool/pre-k educator at a local children’s center.
-Mrs. Bakaj loves spending time with her husband and cats in her free time, watching sports, drawing and painting, and bowling.
-You can reach Mrs. Bakaj at cbakaj@universityschoolpgh.org.
+Mrs. Bakaj loves spending time with her cats in her free time, watching sports, drawing and painting, and bowling.
+You can reach Mrs. Nickel at cbakaj@universityschoolpgh.org.

 Leslie Leopold